 Anonymous: "Big girl, you are beautiful," goes the song -- and it's true.
-So here's a message to my fellow plus-sized gal pals out there: Step away from the big skirted swimsuits and swim dresses.
+So here's a message for my fellow plus-sized gal pals out there: Step away from the big skirted swimsuits and swim dresses.

 I was never the kind of girl who could slip effortlessly into a bikini -- even when my abs were perfect and flat.
-Two pregnancies and too many days off at the gym took care of that, so the one-piece swimsuit has always been my friend.
+Two pregnancies and too many days off from the gym took care of that, so the one-piece swimsuit has always been my friend.
 A few years ago, though, I started buying into the idea that I needed to cover my assets with a skirted suit.
 After several summers suffering under all that extra fabric, I've banned those dowdy numbers for good, and will squeeze into a simple and slightly sexy one-piece this year.

 Here's why: Skirted suits and swim dresses break the Golden Rule of plus-sized fashion: You can't just cover it up.
 Boxy cuts hide a lot of sins, sure, but they make a woman look bigger than she really is.
 They shorten the leg and add extra width at the hips.
 Several years of scientific research (sitting on my beach towel people-watching, that is) have taught me that skirts just aren't flattering -- not even on the slim swimmers out there.